 Here are just five ways Cant suggests to say “thank you” to the animals this May, and all throughout the year:

-Report animal cruelty.
 When you suspect an animal is in distress, speak up!
 You could save a life.
-Report the situation by calling our toll-free Animal Cruelty Reporting Hotline at 1.855.6BC.SPCA (1.855.622.7722).
+Report the situation by calling our toll-free Animal Cruelty Reporting Hotline at 1-855-622-7722.
 The call centre is open seven days a week.
 You can also contact the hotline for help in dealing with wildlife emergencies.